romelmahmud/recipe-page-devchallenge/README.md

 ![screenshot](https://i.postimg.cc/j29zqhkp/mobile-1.png)

-This one litlle tricky one, it took me some time to finish, but I did it.
-I learn how to customize input checkbox feild.
+This one little tricky one, it took me some time to finish, but I did it.
+I learn how to customize the input checkbox field.
 [Demo site](https://recipe-page-devchallenge-romel.netlify.app/)

 ### Built With